-If the answer to any of the questions above is “no” you’ll want to back up and read this post first.
+If the answer to any of the questions above is “no” you’ll want to back up and read this post on scissor cutting skills.
 If you haven’t introduced scissors yet, remember that play dough scissors are a great way to expose kids to the idea of cutting and get them familiar with the tool.

 Scissor Skills Checklist

 Once you’ve introduced scissors to your students, and they can hold and are opening and closing the scissors on their own, you’re ready to get started.

 First things first, you’ll need a copy of the scissor skills checklist included in the scissor skills bundle.
 This will give you a better understanding of the different developmental stages young children go through when learning how to use scissors.

 After you’ve reviewed the checklist, now it’s time to assess your students.
 The scissor skills cutting activity bundle includes a one page assessment sheet that follows the developmental sequence.

 This assessment is super easy to administer.
 Just invite each child over to you and ask them to snip one of the tooth strips.
 If they can do that, then move on to the next skill on the list.
 Keep moving forward with the assessment until you reach one that they aren’t capable of completing.
 That’s it – easy-peasy!

 Now you’ll know exactly where each student is in their individual stage of scissor skill development, and you’ll also know where they need to go next.
 Your kids will be much more successful at cutting with scissors when they’re not asked to do something they’re not ready for.

 The printable scissor skills bundle includes blackline masters for each of the different cutting skills.
 You’ll notice that snipping is the first skill on the list and generally the easiest.
 But it’s also important to note that crumpling and ripping paper with their hands actually comes before the introduction of scissors.